 Helping your child with issues concerning literacy and ASD should include education assistance in other areas, too.
 For instance, at Camp Worth in Texas, we have several autism treatment programs in addition to our educational assistance, including:

-- Applied behavior analysis (ABA) program
+- Counseling and behavior analysis program

 - Autism parent training program